Darshancodes/DevelopersCoin/README.md

+# DevelopersCoin

+This is a Crypto Coin developed using Blockchain, Solidity, Hardhat, and Uniswap.
+You can use this Developer's Coin for transaction and swaping between ETH and DC also some other coins, etc.

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.